scred47/pleezer/README.md

 ### Command-Line Arguments

-- `-n` or `--name`: Set the player’s name as it appears to Deezer clients.
-By default, it uses the system host name.
+- `-n` or `--name`: Set the player's name as it appears to Deezer clients.
+By default, it uses the system hostname.
 Example:
     ```bash
     pleezer --name "My Deezer Player"
     ```